janviiyadavv/Fake-News-Prediction-/README.md

 Predicting Fake News 📑🗞️

+**Introduction**
-This supervised machine learning approach (logistic regression) uses input data to predict the output with a level of accuracy that is close to 97%.
-This dataset
+This supervised machine learning algorithm, called logistic regression, predicts the outcome from the input data with an accuracy of around 97%.
+A set of data

-Why Is the Project Being Done?
+**Purpose of the Project**
-People cannot distinguish between authentic and fake news when there are numerous news pieces available on social media.
-In light of this, my algorithm performs 97% accurately in identifying false news from legitimate news.
+People struggle to distinguish between authentic and fake news when there are several news pieces available on social media.
+Based on that, my algorithm performs at 97% accuracy in predicting both fake and true news.